brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-02-nancy-shaver-sterrett-smith-and-max-goldfarb-with-phong-bui.md

 ---
 title: Nancy Shaver, Sterrett Smith, and Max Goldfarb with Phong Bui
-summary: Join us for a live conversation with special guests Nancy Shaver, Sterrett Smith, and Max Goldfarb with Phong Bui, publisher of the _Rail_ to discuss creative life in the context of our new social reality.
+summary: Artists Nancy Shaver, Sterrett Smith, and Max Goldfarb, collectively known as Wolf Tones, with Phong Bui, publisher of the _Rail_, discuss creative life in the context of our new social reality.
 date: 2020-05-05 13:00:00 -0500
 end_date: 2020-05-05 14:00:00 -0500
 collections: